sphinx-doc/sphinx/tests/roots/test-ext-javadoctest-maven/maven.rst

 Test Java With Third Dependencies Handled by Maven
 ==================================================

-In case we need to test documentation for projects that consume Java native libraries and Third party Java dependencies, then, is needed to configure/add these dependencies thru a dependency management suchs as Maven/Gradle, in this case initially we are offering support for Maven.
+If we need to test documentation for projects that consume Java native libraries and third-party Java dependencies, then these dependencies need to be configured or added through a dependency management tool such as Maven or Gradle.
+Currently, only Maven is supported.

 In this case is needed to define by `conf.py` a flavor with `java_with_maven`, and also define where is your maven project that contains third dependencies thru an absolute `path`.